-Once you have met the class teacher, you or she may decide that a more senior member of staff needs to become involved; this will usually be the relevant phase leader (Miss Holwill for Reception and Year 1, Miss Renaut for Years 2, 3 & 4, or Mrs Ferendinos for Years 5 & 6) or it might be Mrs Pullan, the deputy headteacher and SENCO.
+Once you have met the class teacher, you or she may decide that a more senior member of staff needs to become involved; this will usually be the relevant phase leader (Mrs Smith for Reception and Year 1, Miss Renaut for Years 2, 3 & 4, or Mrs Ferendinos for Years 5 & 6) or it might be Miss Renaut in her role as deputy headteacher or Mrs Smith as SENCO.
 More time may also be needed to properly investigate your concern before it can be satisfactorily resolved.

 We recognise the need to be clear about the difference between a concern and a complaint.
 Taking informal concerns seriously at the earliest stage reduces the number that develop into formal complaints.
 We aim to ensure that concerns are handled, if at all possible, without the need for formal procedures.
 Our complaints procedure is only necessary if efforts to resolve the concern informally are unsuccessful.
 In most cases, the process outlined above will effectively address your concerns.

 We follow the complaints procedure developed by Surrey County Council.
 Once you have given the opportunity to the relevant member of staff to resolve your complaint but you are unhappy with the outcome, the next stage is to refer the complaint to the headteacher, Mr Donovan.
 He will investigate and report back to you.
 If you are still unhappy at this point, governors become involved.
-You can find full details of the complaints procedure on Surrey County Council’s website (click here).
-You can download a leaflet about this procedure by clicking here.
+You can find full details of our complaints procedure by clicking here.